 It is undeniable that some of the songs on HIStory and their lyrics were influenced by the allegations and it is also natural that, like any artist, Jackson would process and vent his life experiences in his creative work.
 However, the claim that what Jackson expressed in his album violated the settlement and its Confidentiality Agreement did not find support in the Court system.

 Before we continue with the 1996 lawsuit let’s take a moment for discussing Evan Chandler’s neglect of his family that even his loyal brother Ray Chandler referred to in his book.
-In 1998 Evan’s second wife Nathalie Chandler sued Evan for his abandonment of his two younger children.
-In the lawsuit Nathalie complained that Evan refused to work and did not provide for his minor children, nor was he available to them and was content with living off of the money of his son, Jordan.
+In their divorce papers, Evan’s second wife Nathalie Chandler complained about his abandonment of his two younger children and that he refused to work and did not provide for his minor children, nor was he available to them and was content with living off of the money of his son, Jordan.
 She also stated that Evan cut himself off from any other family members who disagreed with his behavior.

 “[Evan Chandler’s two younger children] kept asking petitioner why respondent [Evan Chandler] and their brother Jordan do not love them anymore and refuse to see them or talk to them when the children call.
 They haven’t seen their father or their brother for an extremely long time for such young children.
 As a result of respondent’s deliberate and cruel abandonment of his two minor children, both children have been in therapy on a regular basis since September, 1997 and [Jordan’s younger brother] now openly states that he does not want to have anything to do with his father and he does not trust his father anymore.
 Although custody and visitation are not an issue in this matter, the children’s need for therapy has created a further need for financial assistance.
 If respondent does not want to see or talk to his children, he should at least cover the expenses of therapy resulting from his blatant abandonment of them.”